INRIA/scikit-learn-mooc/_sources/tuning/parameter_tuning_automated_quiz.md

 ```

 Select the worst performing models (for instance models with a
-"mean_test_score" lower than 0.7): what do have all these models in common
+"mean_test_score" lower than 0.7): what do have all these models in common:
-(choose one):

 - a) too large `l2_regularization`
 - b) too small `l2_regularization`